Vanilla-OS/handbook/_posts/2023-01-21-install-in-vm.md

 ![Virt manager 8](/assets/uploads/VM_Post/Virt-Manager/virt_manager_8.webp)

 - Now, "Open" the virtual machine in the Graphical console.
-- Now, proceed with the Vanilla OS Installation.
+- When the VM is opened, proceed with the Vanilla OS Installation.
 - For additional installation steps, refer to [**this guide**](https://handbook.vanillaos.org/2022/11/05/installation.html#title7).

 **_Optionally_**:- You can enable "Auto resize VM with window" under the "Scale Display" menu in the "View" tab.